DDTBOX/tutorials/DDTBox Tutorial.md

 Tests yielding larger absolute t-values (positive or negative) than the threshold are declared statistically significant.
 All other tests are not declared statistically-significant.

 **Cluster-based permutation testing using cluster mass**

-Cluster-based permutation testing ([Bullmore et al., 1999](), see also [Maris & Oostenveld, 2007]()) is a method that is very sensitive for detecting effects that persist over adjacent time windows.
+Cluster-based permutation testing ([Bullmore et al., 1999](dx.doi.org/10.1109/42.750253), see also [Maris & Oostenveld, 2007](dx.doi.org/10.1016/j.jneumeth.2007.03.024)) is a method that is very sensitive for detecting effects that span several adjacent time windows.
 It is similar to the Blair-Karniski permutation test above, but uses test statistics derived from clusters (i.e. groups of temporally adjacent statistically significant effects).
 This approach takes advantage of the fact that real effect in EEG data are often correlated over time.
 Consequently, real effects may be spread over several adjacent time windows, whereas spurious chance effects are more likely to be limited to an isolated time window.